 - The legitimacy of the entire “user-pays” tolling mechanism in South Africa is in question, as some time back, Sanral amended the legislation to ensure that tolling revenue generated along one route, need not be retained or contained for each specific tolled route.
 This enables revenues that are generated from one conventional tolled road, to be utilized on other projects or areas within Sanral’s expense base.

 The above factors and other issues discovered by us, have created a diabolical and unjust situation which has been allowed to continue unchallenged for too long.
 It is important to resupporter that the toll road concessionaires are in effect, providing a service to the public, on behalf of and through the state.
 In so doing, they are subject to stringent laws, which we will be applying in our quest to have all of the relevant information laid bare for scrutiny and questioning by the public.

 It remains very clear to us that there is a cosy relationship between Sanral and some construction companies, concessionaires and consultants, which is driving unjust and massive profits to these parties, at the expense of the public.

 We require answers to a number of serious questions, and it would be in the interest of all parties concerned to not force OUTA to seek the required information through a drawn out Public Access to Information Act (PAIA) processes.
 If forced to do so, this will merely increase the ire and resolve of civil society, and raise further questions regarding the integrity of the parties involved.

-We are moved by the growing provision of information from brave members of the public – especially from within pertinent organisations – which helps us unpack and deal with the questionable conduct within these entities.
+We are moved by the growing provision of information from brave supporters of the public – especially from within pertinent organisations – which helps us unpack and deal with the questionable conduct within these entities.
 We furthermore encourage the public to provide us with more information, by making protected disclosures as whistle-blowers, to OUTA.
 This can be done by contacting us through our website at www.outa.co.za.